Find Trade Colleges

 Full Engineering Technologies at North Carolina State University Report

-Elizabeth City State University came in at #7 in this year’s edition of the Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in North Carolina ranking.
-Located in the distant town of Elizabeth City, ECSU is a public school with a small student population.
+Elizabeth City State University did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the town of Elizabeth City, ECSU is a public school with a small student population.

 Women make up 10% of the engineering tech majors at the school.

-With a ranking of #8, Methodist University did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
+Methodist University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
 Methodist is a small private not-for-profit school located in the medium-sized city of Fayetteville.

 Women make up 20% of the engineering tech majors at the school.